tc39/proposal-temporal/docs/timezone.md

 Normally there is only one possible absolute time corresponding to a wall-clock time, but around a daylight saving change, a wall-clock time may not exist, or the same wall-clock time may exist twice in a row.
 See [Resolving ambiguity](./ambiguity.md) for usage examples and a more complete explanation.

-Usually you won't have to use this method; `Temporal.TimeZone.prototype.getAbsoluteFor()` will be more convenient for most use cases.
+Although this method is useful for implementing a custom time zone or custom disambiguation behaviour, usually you won't have to use this method; `Temporal.TimeZone.prototype.getAbsoluteFor()` will be more convenient for most use cases.
-This method is useful for implementing a custom time zone or custom disambiguation behaviour.
+During "skipped" clock time like the hour after DST starts in the Spring, `Temporal.TimeZone.prototype.getAbsoluteFor()` returns a `Temporal.Absolute` (by default interpreting the `Temporal.DateTime` using the pre-transition time zone offset), while this method returns zero results during those skipped periods.

 ### timeZone.**getNextTransition**(_startingPoint_: Temporal.Absolute) : Temporal.Absolute